Weapons Systems Tuning Group Reunion

 Meanwhile, WSTG specialist staff were operating in the major ship build yards working on the new construction warships.
 Many of these yards were adjacent to RFA’s undergoing refit.
 RFA Radio Officers would often make contact and seek advice on equipment and installation problems.
 Soon the help became more significant than a simple pint at the pub could possibly repay.

 It was Leslie Marks (a senior grade within the WSTG administration) who came up with the simple solution – because WSTG already had staff with the specialist skills imbedded in the refit areas – WSTG would do everything.
-Fleet standards would be better maintained - the MOD could save money by using the established organisation etc.
+Fleet standards would be better maintained -

 It was not just maintaining an established installation that made demands on the arrangement.
 There were occasions when major alterations meant that large portions of the Radio Office would be stripped out and replaced with entirely new equipment, which then, had to interface with the remainder of the system.
 This installation trauma was often conducted at breakneck speed by the ship repairer because he would not wish to incur any delay penalties.
 Add to this and notwithstanding the best intentions of the design authority, it was often necessary for a select team of WSTG staff (who had an innate talent for identifying interface bugs) to apply fixes without which the systems would never have worked.